aman-maharshi/gatsby-persona-chat/README.md

 ## Gatsby Persona Chat

-A sophisticated AI-powered chat application that brings the iconic Jay Gatsby character to life.
-Chat with the legendary figure from F. Scott Fitzgerald's "The Great Gatsby" in an immersive, beautifully designed interface.
+A sophisticated AI-powered chat application that brings three iconic characters from F. Scott Fitzgerald's "The Great Gatsby" to life.
+Choose between Jay Gatsby, Nick Carraway, or Daisy Buchanan for unique, character-specific conversations in an immersive, beautifully designed interface.

 ### 🚀 Tech Stack